-On a personal level, I’m very interested (maybe a little obsessed) with real estate investment as a vehicle for building wealth.
+On a personal level, I’m very interested (maybe a little obsessed) in real estate investment as a vehicle for building wealth.
 I’m currently renovating my own place which is a lot of fun, and a steep learning curve for this wannabe DIYer!

-I’ve written a few articles about real estate investment, home-buying and reducing housing costs on my blog.
+I’ve written a few articles about real estate investment, home-buying, and reducing housing costs on my blog.
 I’ve posted the examples below:

 Insert relevant blog post links here

 Tip: Personalize your application for each job.
 Although I have a template, I always personalize the details to show the client I have read and understood their requirements.

 How much to pitch?

 I set a minimum limit of 10 cents per word when I was starting out*.

 That nets me $50 for a 500-word article before Upwork fees (which start at 20% for the first $500 you earn with a client).